 For communities affected by climate change and pray for protection from unscrupulous mining and logging.

-The Diocese of Malaita, Diocesan Bishop Sam Sahu and Assistant Bishop elect, Reverend Rickson George Maomaoru, who will be consecrated in October.
+The Diocese of Malaita, Diocesan Bishop Sam Sahu and Assistant Bishop Rickson George Maomaoru.

-For Church schools, rural training centres, the Bishop Patteson Theological College and John Coleridge Patteson University, staff and pupils.
+For Church schools, rural training centres, the theological colleges and John Coleridge Patteson University, staff and pupils.

 For all the different communities in Honiara, that there be a safe and clean environment for all these groups to flourish and come to respect each other.

 For the Community of the Sisters of the Church, and for Sr Veronica, Provincial Sister for the Solomon Islands Pacific Region.
-We give thanks for the Community’s work with children around TNK and at KG6 School.
-For the Christian Care Centre and their work on gender based violence with police and community leaders.
-For Sr Phyllis Sau as the coordinator.
+We give thanks for the Community’s work with children around TNK and their retreat ministry.
+For the Christian Care Centre outside of Honiara and the new centre in Malaita.
+For the work on gender-based violence with police and community leaders.
+For Sr Phyllis Sau and Sr Doreen.

 For the Diocese of Central Solomons, Bishop Ben Seka and the staff at the Diocesan Headquarters in Tulagi.
 For the shipyard at Taroaniara and all those who travel by sea around Melanesia, including those who work and go on missions aboard the Southern Cross.
 For the printing press in Honiara.

-For the Mothers’ Union in the Province, their Headquarters in Honiara and their guest houses.
-For their work on literacy programmes, couples counselling, the Girls Friendly Society, savings clubs and the Positive Parenting Programme.
+For the Mothers’ Union in the Province, their Provincial President Pamela Abana and for their work with satellite churches, literacy programmes, couples counselling, the Girls Friendly Society, savings clubs and the Positive Parenting Programme.

 For the Melanesian Brotherhood in the Solomon Islands, Vanuatu, PNG, Philippines and Canada.
-For the Head Brother Nelson Bako.
+For the Great Conference to be held in October.
 For the Companions worldwide working to support this community.

 For School Partnerships and the opportunities for children and teachers in the UK and Melanesia to learn together.
-We also pray for the success of the new gap year programme with the Project Trust students placed with Selwyn and St Nicholas Colleges.
+We continue to pray for the success of the gap year programme with the Project Trust students placed with church schools.

 For the Diocese of Hanuato’o, Bishop Alfred Karibongi and the staff at the Diocesan Headquarters in Kirakira.